As an ASDA member and ADA student member, you get the same benefits as dentists do — plus more!

 As an ADA student member, you can access the Member Only content on ADA.org, including the Member Center archives of Journal of American Dental Association, the Dental Practice Hub and more.

 To log-in: When you visit Member Only content for the first time, you will be prompted to enter your User Name (this is your ADA member number) and Password.
 Enter your member number without dashes.
 You can find your member number on your ADA News or your member card.
-For help, contact the ADA Member Service Center at 800-621-8099 or firstname.lastname@example.org or visit the Technical Support page on ADA.org.
+For help, contact the ADA Member Service Center at 800-621-8099 or firstname.lastname@example.org.

 Read What Dentists Read